 Disability insurance plans: trends in employee access and employer — Beyond the Numbers is a Bureau of Labor Statistics (BLS) publication, and this Beyond the Numbers summary examines trends in employer-provided disability insurance coverage over time, explains the basic terms of coverage for typical plans, and estimates the costs to private employers.
 Learn more about access to benefits, costs to employees, and costs to employers.
 You can also find information about plan coverage and the connection between disability insurance and medical insurance.

-Find a Short-Term Disability Lawyer in Philadelphia, PA
+Find a Short-Term Disability Lawyer in Philadelphia, PA, New Jersey or New York

 Are you seeking short-term disability benefits in Pennsylvania, New Jersey, or New York?
 Contact Console Mattiacci Law, LLC right now for help submitting your claim or filing an appeal.